alexandre-bernier/PSoC-COMM-Driver/README.md

 Includes 2 ring buffers for Rx and Tx so we can hold more than the 64 bytes allowed by USBUART.

+Data transmission (Rx and Tx) is handled automatically by interrupts at 2kHz (every 0.5ms).

 # Compatibility
 This project has been tested on the following hardware:
   * PSoC 5LP (CY8C5888LTI-LP097)